bytecodealliance/regalloc2/doc/FASTALLOC.md

 assigned to an early def or late use operand cannot be reused by another operand in the same instruction.

+Next, all clobbers are removed from the early and late `available_pregs_for_regs` sets to avoid allocating a clobber to a def.

+Next, registers are reserved for register-only operands and marked as unavailable in `available_pregs_for_regs`.
+Then `available_pregs_for_any` for the instruction is derived from `available_pregs_for_regs` by marking all other registers not reserved as available.
+This is to avoid a situation where operands with no constraints take up all available registers, leaving none for operands with register-only constraints.

-After selection for fixed register operands, the eviction phase is carried out for fixed register operands.
+After selection for register-only operands, the eviction phase is carried out for fixed register operands.
 Any VReg in their selected registers, indicated by `vreg_in_preg`, is evicted: a dedicated spillslot is allocated for the VReg (if it doesn't have one already), an edit is inserted to move from the slot to the PReg, which is where the VReg expected to be after the instruction, and its current allocation in `vreg_allocs` is set to the spillslot.

-Next, all clobbers are removed from the early and late `available_pregs` sets to avoid allocating a clobber to a def.
+The same is then done for clobbers, then register-only operands.

 Next, the selection, assignment, eviction, and edit insertion phases are carried out for all def operands.
-When each def operand's allocation is complete, the def operands is immediately freed, marking the end of the VReg's liverange.
+When each def operand's allocation is complete, the def operand is immediately freed, marking the end of the VReg's liverange.
 It is removed from the  `live_vregs` set, its allocation in `vreg_allocs` is set to none, and if it was in a PReg, that PReg's entry in `vreg_in_preg` is set to none.
 The selection and eviction phases